jwarz/data-scientists-tools/introduction_to_r/readme.md

     ##   name               type diameter rotation rings
     ## 4 Mars Terrestrial planet    0.532     1.03 FALSE

+Great!
+Apart from selecting elements from your data frame by index, you can also use the column names.
+To learn how, head over to the next exercise.

 ## Selection of data frame elements (2)